the-scouts/por/sphinx_source/chapter-5.rst

       * Complete Module 1 Essential Information, Safety, Safeguarding, GDPR and Trustee Introduction training within 5 months of the role start date.
       * Some Counties may also need to register as a charity.
 (See Rule 13.3).\ :sup:`sv`

-g. *This rule is left intentionally blank*
+g. *This rule is intentionally left blank.*

 h. **Conduct of Meetings in the Scout County** :sup:`sv`